 …

 3.4 For the protection of the fixed and mobile services, from the radionavigation and radiolocation services, in the context of the provisions of Nos.
-5.323 and 5.325, propagation curves from Recommendation ITU-R P.528-3 are used in connection with the following data:
+5.323 and 5.325, the propagation curves from Recommendation ITU-R P.528-5 are used in connection with the following data:

 Minimum field strength to be protected (FX): 30 dB(µV/m), PR = 8 dB.